Long Term Water Strategy

 Water is a finite natural resource.
 It should be used efficiently, with a minimum of waste.
 We can only do this through effective planning for the future.
 In order to do this we need to look at every part of the water cycle; from rainfall through to drainage and the supply and treatment of drinking water.

-- deliver safe, secure, sustainable supplies of drinking water to households, industry and agriculture
+- provide high quality sustainable supplies of drinking water to households, industry and agriculture;

-- provide sustainable reliable water and sewerage services that meet customer needs
+- provide sustainable reliable water and sewerage services that meet customers' needs.

-While the strategy is being led by the Department for Regional Development, the document itself will be informed by all water stakeholders.
-The key stakeholders responsible for preparing the initial draft water strategy are Northern Ireland Water, Rivers Agency, Northern Ireland Environment Agency and the Department for Regional Development.
-Once proposals for the draft long term water strategy have been drawn up we will engage with wider stakeholders.
+While the strategy is being led by the Department for Regional Development, the document itself was informed by all water stakeholders.
+The key stakeholders responsible for preparing the initial draft Long Term Water Strategy were Northern Ireland Water, Rivers Agency, Northern Ireland Environment Agency and the Department for Regional Development.

 How you can get involved: